RTEMS/rtems-docs/eng/vc-users.rst

 The commit message associated with a change to any software project is of critical importance.
 It is the explanation of the change and the rationale for it.
-Future users looing back through the project history will rely on it.
+Future users looking back through the project history will rely on it.
 Even the author of the change will likely rely on it once they have forgotten the details of the change.
 It is important to make the message useful.
 Here are some guidelines followed by the RTEMS Project to help improve the quality of our commit messages.

 * When committing a change the first line is a summary.
 Please make it short while hinting at the nature of the change.
-You can discuses the change if you wish in a ticket that has a PR number which can be referenced in the commit message.
+You can discuss the change if you wish in a ticket that has a PR number which can be referenced in the commit message.
 After the first line, leave an empty line and add whatever required details you feel are needed.